metio/terraform-provider-k8s/docs/data-sources/pubsubplus_solace_com_pub_sub_plus_event_broker_v1beta1_manifest.md

 Optional:

 - `admin_credentials_secret` (String) Defines the password for PubSubPlusEventBroker if provided.
-Random one will be generated if not provided.When provided, ensure the secret key name is 'username_admin_password'.
+Random one will be generated if not provided.
+When provided, ensure the secret key name is 'username_admin_password'.
 For valid values refer to the Solace documentation https://docs.solace.com/Admin/Configuring-Internal-CLI-User-Accounts.htm.
 - `broker_container_security` (Attributes) ContainerSecurityContext defines the container security context for the PubSubPlusEventBroker. (see [below for nested schema](#nestedatt--spec--broker_container_security))
-- `developer` (Boolean) Developer true specifies a minimum footprint scaled-down deployment, not for production use.If set to true it overrides SystemScaling parameters.
+- `developer` (Boolean) Developer true specifies a minimum footprint scaled-down deployment, not for production use.
+If set to true it overrides SystemScaling parameters.
-- `enable_service_links` (Boolean) EnableServiceLinks indicates whether information about services should be injected into pod's environmentvariables, matching the syntax of Docker links.
+- `enable_service_links` (Boolean) EnableServiceLinks indicates whether information about services should be injected into pod's environment variables, matching the syntax of Docker links.
 Optional: Defaults to false.
 - `extra_env_vars` (Attributes List) List of extra environment variables to be added to the PubSubPlusEventBroker container.
-Note: Do not configure Timezone or SystemScaling parameters here as it could cause unintended consequences.A primary use case is to specify configuration keys, although the variables defined here will not override the ones defined in ConfigMap (see [below for nested schema](#nestedatt--spec--extra_env_vars))
+Note: Do not configure Timezone or SystemScaling parameters here as it could cause unintended consequences.
+A primary use case is to specify configuration keys, although the variables defined here will not override the ones defined in ConfigMap (see [below for nested schema](#nestedatt--spec--extra_env_vars))
 - `extra_env_vars_cm` (String) List of extra environment variables to be added to the PubSubPlusEventBroker container from an existing ConfigMap.
 Note: Do not configure Timezone or SystemScaling parameters here as it could cause unintended consequences.
 - `extra_env_vars_secret` (String) List of extra environment variables to be added to the PubSubPlusEventBroker container from an existing Secret
 - `image` (Attributes) Image defines container image parameters for the event broker. (see [below for nested schema](#nestedatt--spec--image))
 - `monitoring` (Attributes) Monitoring specifies a Prometheus monitoring endpoint for the event broker (see [below for nested schema](#nestedatt--spec--monitoring))
-- `monitoring_credentials_secret` (String) Defines the password for PubSubPlusEventBroker to be used by the Exporter for monitoring.When provided, ensure the secret key name is 'username_monitor_password'.
+- `monitoring_credentials_secret` (String) Defines the password for PubSubPlusEventBroker to be used by the Exporter for monitoring.
+When provided, ensure the secret key name is 'username_monitor_password'.
 For valid values refer to the Solace documentation https://docs.solace.com/Admin/Configuring-Internal-CLI-User-Accounts.htm.
 - `node_assignment` (Attributes List) NodeAssignment defines labels to constrain PubSubPlusEventBroker nodes to run on particular node(s), or to prefer to run on particular nodes. (see [below for nested schema](#nestedatt--spec--node_assignment))
 - `pod_annotations` (Map of String) PodAnnotations allows adding provider-specific pod annotations to PubSubPlusEventBroker pods
-- `pod_disruption_budget_for_ha` (Boolean) PodDisruptionBudgetForHA enables setting up PodDisruptionBudget for the broker pods in HA deployment.This parameter is ignored for non-HA deployments (if redundancy is false).
+- `pod_disruption_budget_for_ha` (Boolean) PodDisruptionBudgetForHA enables setting up PodDisruptionBudget for the broker pods in HA deployment.
+This parameter is ignored for non-HA deployments (if redundancy is false).
 - `pod_labels` (Map of String) PodLabels allows adding provider-specific pod labels to PubSubPlusEventBroker pods
 - `pre_shared_auth_key_secret` (String) PreSharedAuthKeySecret defines the PreSharedAuthKey Secret for PubSubPlusEventBroker.
-Random one will be generated if not provided.When provided, ensure the secret key name is 'preshared_auth_key'.
+Random one will be generated if not provided.
+When provided, ensure the secret key name is 'preshared_auth_key'.
 For valid values refer to the Solace documentation https://docs.solace.com/Features/HA-Redundancy/Pre-Shared-Keys-SMB.htm?Highlight=pre%20shared.
 - `redundancy` (Boolean) Redundancy true specifies HA deployment, false specifies Non-HA.
 - `security_context` (Attributes) SecurityContext defines the pod security context for the event broker. (see [below for nested schema](#nestedatt--spec--security_context))
 - `service` (Attributes) Service defines broker service details. (see [below for nested schema](#nestedatt--spec--service))
 - `service_account` (Attributes) ServiceAccount defines a ServiceAccount dedicated to the PubSubPlusEventBroker (see [below for nested schema](#nestedatt--spec--service_account))
 - `storage` (Attributes) Storage defines storage details for the broker. (see [below for nested schema](#nestedatt--spec--storage))
-- `system_scaling` (Map of String) SystemScaling provides exact fine-grained specification of the event broker scaling parametersand the assigned CPU / memory resources to the Pod.
+- `system_scaling` (Map of String) SystemScaling provides exact fine-grained specification of the event broker scaling parameters and the assigned CPU / memory resources to the Pod.
 - `timezone` (String) Defines the timezone for the event broker container, if undefined default is UTC.
 Valid values are tz database time zone names.
 - `tls` (Attributes) TLS provides TLS configuration for the event broker. (see [below for nested schema](#nestedatt--spec--tls))
 - `update_strategy` (String) UpdateStrategy specifies how to update an existing deployment. manualPodRestart waits for user intervention.